PaulTreanor/paultreanor.com/pages/job-hunting-2024.md

     <li>Make peace with Workday...yes it's vile software, but suck it up and keep re-entering your CV for each role.
 It's a small annoyance in the grand scheme of things.</li>
     <li>There is far more fullstack roles than frontend or backend.</li>
     <li>Make a reminder in your calendar to cancel your LinkedIn Premium Free trial after 1 month or you will be out €40.
 I'm still sour about this...</li>
+    <li>January to May is ideal for job hunting due to new budgets and initiatives driving hiring.
+From mid-June to September things slowdown as staff take annual leave, and in November to December hiring basically stops for the holidays.
+If you start looking in early January you can have a 5 month run before hiring slows down for summer.</li>
 </ol>

  I'm not an expert but I hope this helps someone.
 In the interest of being as transparent as possible here's the CV that got me the offer I accepted: